Optimal sampling for least-squares approximation: Beyond linear spaces and pointwise samples

-The main difference with (i) is that the samples are vector-valued.
+The main difference between this and (i) is that the samples are vector-valued.
 Further generalizations are also possible.
 For example, in some cases it may be too expensive to evaluate the gradient at every point.
 Let $m_1$ be the number of function samples and $m_2$ be the number of function-plus-gradient samples.
-As shown in \cite[Sec.\ B.7]{adcock2023cs4ml}, we can consider this as a multimodal sampling problem with $C = 2$, $\bbY_1 = \bbR$, $\bbY_2 = \bbR^{d+1}$ and sampling operators $L_1(\theta)(f) = f(\theta)$ and $L_2(\theta)(f) = (f(\theta) , \nabla f(\theta)^{\top} )^{\top}$.
+As shown in \cite[Sec.\ B.7]{adcock2023cs4ml}, we can consider this as a multimodal sampling problem with $C = 2$, $\bbY_1 = \bbR$, $\bbY_2 = \bbR^{d+1}$ and sampling operators $L_1(x)(f) = f(x)$ and $L_2(x)(f) = (f(x) , \nabla f(x)^{\top} )^{\top}$.

 \pbk \textit{(iii) Hilbert-valued function approximation from pointwise samples.} In some applications, the unknown is a function taking values in a Hilbert space $\bbV$.
 This arises in, for instance, parametric PDEs and UQ, where $f$ is the parametric solution map of a PDE whose (weak) solutions take values in $\bbV$.
 Approximating such a function from pointwise samples is easily considered in this framework.
 We use the setup of the scalar-valued case described above, except with $\bbY_1 = \bbR$ replaced by $\bbY_1 = \bbV$.
 One can also consider gradient-augmented samples, much as in the previous example.
-A further extension to this problem is that of operator learning \cite{boulle2024mathematical,kovachki2024operator}, in which the unknown is an operator between two Hilbert spaces.
-This also fits within this framework.
+A further extension to this problem, which also fits within this framework, is that of operator learning \cite{boulle2024mathematical,kovachki2024operator}, in which the unknown is an operator between two Hilbert spaces.